TheMandolinian/HashHelix-Ledger/docs/stage7_design.md

   - Singularity → HOT
   - Epoch → WARM
   - Relic → COLD
-- No `tokenomics` string appears anywhere in the engine repository.

 This ensures that future changes cannot accidentally weaken the stage boundaries or leak private economics into the public engine.